Fact Sheet: Products containing cadmium

 A temporary provision is also introduced about recovered PVC in certain products in the construction industry including, for example profiles, cable ducts and the middle layer of pipes not used for drinking water may contain max.
 0.1% of cadmium until 2017 where the provision is to be reassessed.
-Recovered PVC must be labeled "Contains recovered PVC" or the following pictogram:
+Recovered PVC must be labelled "Contains recovered PVC" or the following pictogram:

 For paints and varnishes with a zinc concentration exceeding 10%, the concentration of cadmium in the paint/varnish shall be below 0,1%.
-For painted/laquered articles the concentration of cadmium in the paint/varnish must be below 0,1% of the article.
+For painted/lacquered articles the concentration of cadmium in the paint/varnish must be below 0,1% of the article.